-The County received and receipted \$1,844,959.71 in HOME Program Income and successfully expended \$1,138,980.56 of this Program Income.
+The County received and receipted \$1,437,275.29 in HOME Program Income and successfully expended \$797,234.51 of this Program Income.
 The entirety of this Program Income was used to benefit eligible low-income beneficiaries.
-These funds were used to rehabilitate existing dilapitated homes and sell them to low income buyers through the County's GAP program.
-The program has been extremely successful and provided 4 households the ability to afford and purchase their first home, whom otherwise would not have been able to.
+These funds were used to rehabilitate existing dilapidated homes and sell them to low income buyers through the County's GAP program, who would not otherwise be able to afford their first home.
+In addition, a large amount of this PI was used on the Victory Gardens affordable housing project which will provide permanent housing to 49 homeless veterans.